wp-plugins/wp-lightbox-2/readme.txt

 ### If you are unable to resolve your problem with the information provided in the FAQ please check support topics on WordPress.org.
 ### If you found any bug in our WP Lightbox 2 plugin or have a question contact us at support@wpdevart.com.

-We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget) .
+We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget), [WordPress YouTube Embed plugin](https://wordpress.org/plugins/youtube-video-player) .

 == Installation ==